 The department has a well-equipped particle-size analysis laboratory.
 A scanning electron microscope allows us to study features of minerals and volcanic shards.
 My students and I use it for grain shape analysis.
-We have access to several ICP-MS instruments and the sample-preparation laboratories that go with them.
+We have access to several ICP-MS instruments, including an MC-ICP-MS and quadrupole, with laser, and the sample-preparation laboratories that go with them.

 Some Related Pages:

 Several other professors do volcano-related work at NAU:

 The home page, where you can find information on the academic programs, is